 The UK Government intervened with almost every aspect of the airline world.
-If a company wanted to import new aircraft it would lean on the airline to choose instead a British equivalent.
-If the airline pressed ahead with it's desire to import an aircraft for it's fleet they found the order would include a very heavy tariff.
+If a company wanted to import new foreign aircraft it would lean on the airline to choose instead a British equivalent.
+If the airline pressed ahead with it's desire to import an aircraft for its fleet they found the order would come with a very heavy tariff.
 Nevertheless Dan - Air managed to increase is network, albeit slowly.
 Charter flights accounted for the majority of the carrier's work.
 A lot of cargo flights were carried out too.
 The inclusive tour (IT) package tour industry was beginning to emerge.
 Horizon Holidays continued to expand.
 Hot on their heels was Global who used Dan - Air on their first IT holidays.
 They were followed by Blue Sky and Henry Lunn.
 In 1960 Dan - Air carried 100,000 passengers with a mixed fleet of DC3, Avro York, Bristol Freighter, DH Dove.
 British European Airways were fortunate with their almost unlimited budget.
 They had decided to purchase the brand new Vickers Viscount.
 Marketed as the world's first Turboprop aircraft.
 They decided to sell their fleet of Airspeed Ambassadors.
 The Ambassador was a beautiful piston engined aircraft.
-Te fact that they had relatively low use made acquiring them even more attractive.
+The fact that they had relatively low use made acquiring them even more attractive.
 They could fly much faster and further than anything else in the fleet.
 They also had better catering facilites.
 Very quickly they were chartered for the whole of the Summer.
 They worked on the Balearic Island routes and as the Spanish Costas developed, they too were served by Ambassadors.
 One the main grievances of the Tour Operators was the rule that they still were not allowed to sell holidays at a lower price than the scheduled air fare.
 The price would be the same if people only wanted to stay three or four days, or for a full week.
 Airports were often closed to charter flights as well.
 Barcelona was indeed served by BEA, so charter flights to Spain had to fly into Perpignan in France.
 After that they would board a coach for the two hour transfer to their resort.
 This of course pleased the authorites in France as the airport had been practically deserted.
 It wasn't until several years later that an airport was built at Alicante.
 Dan - Air were fortunate in 1960 to be awarded contract flights that they would operate on behalf of BEA to Rome and Milan.

 In addition to the BEA London to Glasgow flight and the Blackbushe - Jersey scheduled service Dan Air operated for BEA, freight contracts from London Heathrow to Milan, Rome and Brussels.